-The bill requires the office of health equity (office) in the department of public health and environment to:
+The act requires the office of health equity (office) in the department of public health and environment to:

 - Contract with a third-party administrator to administer the program.